GabrielSCabrera/Termighty/HANDBOOK.md

 #### \_\_is\_\_(color)

-Checks if two supposed instances of 'Color' point to the same memory location.
+Checks if two supposed instances of *Color* point to the same memory location.

     >>> red1 = tm.Color.palette('red')
     >>> red2 = red1